Oxi75/VELUX_RemoteCtrl/readme.md

 2. **Control Mode**:
-   - Activated after successful configuration.
+   - Activated after successful configuration
-   - Connects to the configured WiFi network and integrates with Homee.
+   - Connects to the configured WiFi network and integrates with Homee

-## Homee Integration

-The firmware uses the `virtualHomee` library to create a virtual Homee node.
-It supports the following attributes:

-- **Shutter Control**: Open, close, or stop the roller shutters.
-- **Firmware Version**: Displays the current firmware version.
+   - To add in homee: Open homee app, select "Geräte" -> + (hinzufügen) -> Verschiedene -> homee in homee -> 2a homee verbinden
+     Enter the configured IP address (not the one from the access point) and any string as user name and password.

 ## How to Build and Upload